 Carefully consider all purchases if you are not knowledgeable about gems and jewellery.
 The Government of Canada cannot assist in obtaining refunds for purchases made.

 Spiked food and drinks

 Never leave food or drinks unattended or in the care of strangers.
 Be wary of accepting snacks, beverages, gum or cigarettes from new acquaintances.
 These items may contain drugs that could put you at risk of sexual assault and robbery.

 Seek immediate medical attention if you suspect that you have been drugged.

 There is a threat of terrorism in Thailand.
-Although infrequent outside of the southern provinces of Narathiwat, Pattani, Songkhla and Yala, small-scale bomb attacks occur in public places.
-Further attacks are likely.
+Although infrequent outside of the southern provinces of Narathiwat, Pattani, Songkhla and Yala, small-scale bomb attacks have occurred in public places.
+Further attacks are possible.